 No emergency vehicles are coming down this road.

 When I first arrived in Belize, I naturally used the Belize City immigration office.
 I always arrived ten minutes before they opened at 8 AM and was the first expat for an extension.
-And I rarely left before 9:30 AM.
+I have no idea what took so long, but I rarely left the office before 9:30 AM.
 Added to this experience were questions of suspicion and requirements of printed bank statements.

 Initially, I planned to apply for a Belize work permit.
 Let’s just say that blew up in my face and caused unbelievable stress for me with immigration.
 One day, I found myself in Belmopan and decided to try that office.
 It was much like I remembered back in the day, polite, no fuss, and in and out in ten minutes.
 From that visit forward, I got the rest of my stamps (until my Belize permanent residency was approved) in Belmopan.